neeru24/Skills_icons/README.md

 This repository contain icons representing various skills.

 Feel free to use these icons in your projects.
-Contributions are welcome!